core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 OSCORE
 ------
-It is RECOMMENDED to carry DNS messages end-to-end encrypted using OSCORE {{-oscore}}.
+It is RECOMMENDED to carry DNS messages encrypted using OSCORE {{-oscore}} between the DoC client and the DoC server.
 The exchange of the security context is out of scope of this document.

 Mapping DoC to DoH